 By default, you are notified 180, 90, 30, 14, 7, and 1 day before the license expiry date.
 You can configure these values using the

 At host level, for single licenses distributed across multiple tenants, only the system administrator receives these email alerts.
-At tenant level, all the active users with View permissions on License receive them.
+At tenant level, all active users with the License - View permission receive them.
 The emails are localized per user.